jujuwongm/react-movie-labs/README.md

 # Assignment 1 - ReactJS app.

--Name: Juliana Wong Mendonca
+- Name: Juliana Wong Mendonca
--Student Number: 20095922
+- Student Number: 20095922

 ## Overview.
 This is the movie app